stone-payments/ansible-mongodb/README.md

 * Support use of distro-packaged MongoDB.
 * Write further standalone tests with serverspec or testinfra.
 * Improve the test case for the replica set.
-* Make the replica-set test case run on docker.

 ## License
 This role is distributed under the MIT license.